 Take Note of Wedding Location

 Having a casual backyard garden summer ceremony?
-Think feminine and flowey.
-Something like this Melissa Sweet (pictured below) would be a flattering choice for an older bride.
+Think feminine and flowery.
+Something like the dress pictured below would be a flattering choice for an older bride.
 It shows off your feminine curves, has creamy champagne lace that still says bride, and you’ll stay cool and comfortable in the hot summer sun.
 A very elegant piece for a summer wedding.

 Heading to the courthouse followed by a nice dinner out on the town?
 Not wanting to slip into a fancy frock?